mohitkumarverma176/mohitkumarverma176/README.md

 ### Hi there 👋 I am Mohit Kumar Verma

-I completed post-graduation from Madan Moahan Malaviya University of Technology.
-My main intrest in Machine Learning, Python, and Data Science.
+I completed my post-graduation from Madan Mohan Malaviya University of Technology.
+I am passionate about Python backend development or Completly in Python.

 * 🔭 I’m currently working as ***Associate Software Engineer*** in ***Energy Exemplar***
 * 🌱 I’m currently Working on Dashboard and chatbots using   ***Python, Flask, MongoDB, FastAPI, Linux***